davidjbuchanan/MS4-LiveStrong/README.md

 <img src="https://github.com/davidjbuchanan/ML4/blob/master/media/mockups/multidevice_showcase.png" alt="live strong multidevice views" width="100%">

 [Live Strong](https://live-strong.herokuapp.com/) is a 'one-stop-shop' for those who want to exercise at home!
-A place to find live and pre-recorded classes that you can participate without having to got ot gym or sports centre.
+A place to find live and pre-recorded classes that you can participate in without having to got to a gym.
 Find yoga, bike and running classes that are ready to be use from the moment you purchase.
 These classes are essentially 'on-demand' for the user:
 **How it works**:
 1. Register for an account or visit as a guest user using the home.
 2. Browse and purchase products using the products, coupon, bag and checkout apps.
 3. Receive a confirmation email which is a proof of purchase.
-4. Receive a seond email containing your credentials and instructions.
+4. Receive a second email containing your credentials and instructions.
 From there you can access the classes.
+    - Note: this feature has not yet been developed and is thus not included within this repository.

 This website was produced to fulfill a coursework assignment for the **[Code Institute's](https://codeinstitute.net/)** **Full Stack Frameworks with Django Milestone Project**.
 The objectives for this milestone project is to "Create a full-stack site based around business logic used to control a centrally-owned dataset.
 It must consist of multiple apps including an authentication mechanism.
 Also it must provide paid access to the site's data and/or other activities based on the dataset, such as the purchase of a product/service.web application with multiple apps".